 Negligence occurs when a party causes harm to another party through irresponsible or wrongful actions.
 Drivers who run red lights, speed, or veer into wrong lanes are considered negligent.
 This can be used against them in court by the other driver, but only if serious injuries were suffered.

 Drinking while driving by itself cannot be used against the driver in court.
 A lawsuit can only be filed against the drunk driver if that driver is found guilty of negligence.
 For example, a driver who was drinking, veered off into the wrong lane, and hit another car would be vulnerable to a lawsuit.
 Although, a drunk driver who was rear-ended by a car would not be held responsible for the wreck.

 Severe injuries, like traumatic brain injuries and chronic whiplash, can seriously alter a person’s life.
 Recovery can interfere with holding a job and maintaining relationships.
 A Syracuse Car Accidents Lawyer may be able to help you earn the compensation you need to cover the long-term medical expenses and lost wages from these injuries.

 At Gattuso & Ciotoli, we offer four areas of legal expertise.
-Our services can be found in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our services can be found in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 Call us at (315) 314-8000 today for a free consultation.
 We will investigate the accident, collect additional evidence relevant to the case, and will build a strong defense for you if your case ends up going to trial.